DSI-FDI/final-project/iteration_2_and_3_dsi.md

 #### Keypath 1: flirting

 The user is alone at home and put the lenses.
-Then he go to the university and see a beautiful girl.
+Then he goes to the university and see a beautiful girl.
 Then, the application automatically recognize her face and display all the girl information in the screen.

 Then, the application generates a list of places to make a date.
 All of this places are the favourite ones of the girl.